T0mSIlver/OCT_GANs/README.md

 We use a training dataset where DFEs are mapped to corresponding OCTs.
 We'll try to get coherent images that are at least 256px.

+### 4. Knowledge distillation
+I'll implement various knowledge distillation techniques where the teacher model will be trained on OCT images and the student on fundus images.

 Relevant paper : Wang, Lehan, Weihang Dai, Mei Jin, Chubin Ou, and Xiaomeng Li. [“Fundus-Enhanced Disease-Aware Distillation Model for Retinal Disease Classification from OCT Images.”](https://doi.org/10.48550/arXiv.2308.00291) arXiv, August 1, 2023.

 This paper implements the reverse of what we propose to do.
 It uses DFE images to complement diagnoses from OCT scans.
 Moreover, DFE and OCT are **not** paired during training which lessens the data requirements to train the model.
 We'll study the feasibility of reversing the model to complement DFE images with OCT scans.
-The reasoning of the paper is that OCT scans and DFE images are complementary.
-We'll have to test that hypothesis as well.

 This paper implements very interesting loss functions which use the KL divergence.
-The concepts they develop are class similarity alignment and class ...
+The concepts they develop are class similarity alignment and class prototype matching.

-Another possibility is using pix2pix with horses = DFE and zebra = OCT (just as in the Centrale paper) and see if results are meaningful.
+OCT models are generally better than DFE models at predicting retina pathologies.
+However, there is less OCT data available as the imagery technique is costly, which makes predictions from DFE images very interesting.

+A striking aspect of the paper is that knowledge distillation techniques are usually implemented from a large cumbersome model to a smaller model.
+The goal is to get the smaller model to match the performance of the cumbersome one.
+The paper does the opposite, which they justifiy by arguing that OCT and DFE are complementary, which we'll have to test.

 Maybe StyleGAN could help explore the intra-pathology distribution.